-A pre-school in Luton has been criticised for having insufficient fire safety equipment.
+A pre-school in Luton has been criticised for failing to prevent radicalisation in outdated safety equipment standards and having insufficient fire safety equipment.

 According to Luton Today, a report by Ofsted inspectors highlighted how children at Butely Road Pre-School were at risk, as the safety precautions were substandard.